JuliaMath/Roots.jl/README.md

   condition can still hold.)

-* `fzero(p::Union(Function, Poly), x0::Real; order::Int=0)` calls a
+* `fzero(f::Function, x0::Real; order::Int=0)` calls a
   derivative-free method.
 The default method is a bit plodding but more robust to the quality of the initial guess than some others.
-  For faster convergence and less memory usage, an order can be specified.
+  For faster convergence and fewer function calls, an order can be specified.
 Possible values are 1, 2, 5, 8, and 16.
 The order 2 Steffensen method can be the fastest, but is in need of a good initial guess.
 The order 8 method is more robust and often as fast.
 The higher-order method may be faster when using `Big` values.

-* `fzero(p::Union(Function, Poly), x0::Real, bracket::Vector)` calls
+* `fzero(f::Function, x0::Real, bracket::Vector)` calls
   a derivative-free algorithm with initial guess `x0` with steps constrained to remain in the specified bracket.

-* `fzeros(f::Function)` (for a polynomial function) and `fzeros(p::Poly)` calls `real_roots`, which implements a somewhat slow algorithm to find the real roots of a polynomial.
+* `fzeros(f::Function)` (for a polynomial function) and `fzeros(p::Poly)` (for a `Polynomials.jl` instance) calls
+  `real_roots`, which implements a somewhat slow algorithm to find the real roots of a polynomial.
 The main issue involved with this function is the finding of a GCD for `p` and its derivative (which is used to find a square-free polynomial with the roots of `p`).
 This can be subject to numeric issues when the polynomial has high degree or nearby roots.

   For convenience, when `f` is not a polynomial function,